abhishekmasih042004/blinkit_sales_analyses/README.md

-# Blinkit Sales Data Analysis (Demo Project)
+# Blinkit Sales Data Analysis

-This project is a **data cleaning and exploratory data analysis (EDA) project** on a Blinkit demo sales dataset.
+This project is a **data cleaning and exploratory data analysis (EDA) project** on a Blinkit  sales dataset.
 The analysis is done entirely using **Python (Pandas library)** without any external BI tools.